-Since Septembre 2017, WIDE has been involved in Gender4STEM, an Erasmus+ project in the field of school education coordinated by the Luxembourg Institute of Science and Technology (LIST).
+Since September 2017, WIDE has been involved in Gender4STEM, an Erasmus+ project in the field of school education coordinated by the Luxembourg Institute of Science and Technology (LIST).

-During this project, we have managed to create a new, innovative tool to increase gender awareness in teaching STEM in school education context.
+During this project, we have managed to create a new, innovative tool to increase gender awareness in teaching STEM in school.
 You can visit the website dedicated to the project for more information on the tool.

 First, the project started with:

-- An Extensive research on the field of gender in STEM best practices in Europe
+- Extensive research on the field of gender in STEM best practices in Europe

 - STEM Teachers interviews